iniverman/barley-variant-calling/README.md

   ```
 Then we will get the fastq for each of our samples.
 Fastq is a text format to store biological sequences,obtained from the sequenciation, and their quality scores.

+### 2- Quality Control of our samples.

-To get the quality scores you have to run this code:
+To get the quality of each of the fastq you have to run this code:
 ```
 data/samples/A_1_20_{1,2}_fastqc.{html,zip}
 ```
-After seeing the quality of our sequences, we must see how well are they and take it into account to make some decision in the analysis about it.
+Quality control is important because it give us specific information about the quality of the fastq to study, and can help us deciding if we have to do a preprocessing to our sample, like removing the adapters used in the sequencing for example.

+### 3- Map the reads against the reference genome.